gl-inet/docs4.x/docs/tutorials/wireguard_server.md

-# Set Up WireGuard Server on GL.iNet Router
+# Set Up WireGuard Server on GL.iNet Routers

 WireGuard® is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
 It aims to be [faster](https://www.wireguard.com/performance/){target="_blank"}, [simpler](https://www.wireguard.com/quickstart/){target="_blank"}, leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

-GL.iNet routers have pre-installed WireGuard Server and Client.

 ---